-Definition 1.43 (Augmenting Path).
-We define an augmenting path as a path from s to t such that the flow of each edge does not reach its capacity.
+Definition 1.42 (Augmenting Path).
+We define an augmenting path as a path from s to t such that the flow of each edge does not reach its capacity or flow can be pushed back.
+This is the case if the residual capacity on every edge of the path is greater than 0, where the residual capacity r of an edge is defined as: